 The following example shows you how to use Excel formulas to create a variable drop-down list.

 Suppose you have a list of members of staff, split into teams.
-The following example shows you how to create a drop-down list containing the staff members for a selected team.
+In the following example a drop-down list is created, which contains all the staff members for a selected team.
 This list varies depending on which team the user is interested in.

-We will first range of cells that will show the team members for any selected team.
+Next, we create a range of cells that show the team members for any selected team.
 The team name is typed into cell G2, and a formula in cells E2-E6 returns the members of the selected team.

-We can now create a drop down list, that takes its possible values from cells E2-E6.
-Therefore, the contents of this drop down list will also depend on the value of cell G2.
+We can now create a drop down list, that takes its valid values from cells E2-E6.

 To create a drop-down list in cell G4, from the values in cell E2-E6: